-Prohibits the Department of Defense and White House from using funds for parades specifically honoring the current President.
+The PARADE Act prohibits the Department of Defense and the Executive Office of the President from using appropriated funds to sponsor parades specifically celebrating the current President.

 Marc Veasey